cedar-book/dev.bitshares.works-ts/core/components/lib_protocols.md

 ```
 struct bitasset_options {
-	/// Time before a price feed expires
 	uint32_t feed_lifetime_sec = GRAPHENE_DEFAULT_PRICE_FEED_LIFETIME;
-	/// Minimum number of unexpired feeds required to extract a median feed from
 	uint8_t minimum_feeds = 1;
-	/// This is the delay between the time a long requests settlement and the chain evaluates the settlement
 	uint32_t force_settlement_delay_sec = GRAPHENE_DEFAULT_FORCE_SETTLEMENT_DELAY;
-	/// This is the percent to adjust the feed price in the short's favor in the event of a forced settlement
 	uint16_t force_settlement_offset_percent = GRAPHENE_DEFAULT_FORCE_SETTLEMENT_OFFSET;

-	Force settlement volume can be limited such that only a certain percentage of the total existing supply of the asset may be force-settled within any given chain maintenance interval.
-This field stores the percentage of the current supply which may be force settled within the current maintenance interval.
-If force settlements come due in an interval in which the maximum volume has already been settled, the new settlements will be enqueued and processed at the beginning of the next maintenance interval.
 	uint16_t maximum_force_settlement_volume = GRAPHENE_DEFAULT_FORCE_SETTLEMENT_MAX_VOLUME;
-	/// This speicifies which asset type is used to collateralize short sales.
-This field may only be updated if the current supply of the asset is zero.
 	asset_id_type short_backing_asset;
 	extensions_type extensions;

-	/// Perform internal consistency checks.
-	/// @throws fc::exception if any check fails
 	void validate()const;
 };
 ```